xlladdins/xll/docs/Excel4MacrosE-G.md

 **GET.PIVOT.ITEM**(**type\_num**, pivot\_item\_name, pivot\_field\_name,
 pivot\_table\_name)

-Type\_num    is a value from 1 to 9 the represents the type of information you want about an item in a PivotTable report.
+Type\_num&nbsp;&nbsp;&nbsp;&nbsp;is a value from 1 to 9 the represents
+the type of information you want about an item in a PivotTable report.

 |               |                                                                                                                                                                                                                                                                                   |
 | ------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |